-For recreational groundfish fisheries, San Diego ports were the most involved with 46.3 of the angler trips on average from 2020-2024.
-California ports saw a greater proportion of angler trips overall, with the highest involvement from Oregon being out of Newport 6.2 percent and South and Central Washington Ports for Washington (0.9 percent).
-San Diego is considered to have a low social vulnerability, Newport is medium to medium high and the South and Central Washington Port groups consist of individual ports that have low to high social vulnerability.
+For recreational groundfish fisheries, the southern ports (San Diego, Orange, and Los Angeles counties) were the most involved with 56.5 of the angler trips on average from 2020-2024.
+California ports saw a greater proportion of angler trips overall, with the highest involvement from Oregon being out of Newport 23.4 percent and South and Central Washington Ports for Washington (54.6 percent).
+Based on the recent CCIEA report, ports in the southern California region range in social vulnerability from low to medium-high.
+Newport is considered to have medium to medium high social vulnerability and the Westport medium high to high social vulnerability.